IgrecL/japanese/README.md

 Reading raw manga is pretty hard, but you can use tools such as Mokuro and Yomichan to make it achievable earlier.
 * [Itazuraneko Manga](https://itazuraneko.neocities.org/library/manga.html): a lot of raw manga
+* [Tachiyomi](https://github.com/tachiyomiorg/tachiyomi): you can bulk download japanes manga through Tachiyomi and export them to your computer afterwards

 ### Books